aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Tuning/Memory Management/Memory_Management_-_Memory_Bi2.rst

-When AIMMS requests a block of memory smaller than Memory Bin Limit bytes for the first time, a block of memory with the size Memory Bin Allocation Size bytes will be allocated (within AIMMS this is called a Large Block).
+When AIMMS requests a block of memory smaller than **Memory Bin Limit** bytes for the first time, a block of memory with the size
+**Memory Bin Allocation Size** bytes will be allocated (within AIMMS this is called a Large Block).
 This Large Block will be subdivided into smaller Bins, each with size Memory Bin Size.
-At this first memory request the first Bin will also be subdivided; it will be divided into a series of so-called Small Blocks.
+At this first memory request the first Bin will also be subdivided;
+it will be divided into a series of so-called Small Blocks.
 All Small Blocks within a single Bin have the same size, which is determined by the amount of memory requested and the setting of the option Memory Bin Resolution.

+Possible values are:

+    *	8 byte
+    *	16 byte
+    *	32 byte

 If additional memory requests are of the Small Block used in the first Bin, a Small Block in this Bin will be assigned to the request.
 If not, a new Bin is subdivided into Small Blocks with the size of the request.
 If no free Bins with the requested size van be allocated in the current Large Block, a completely new Large Block will be allocated.

 The setting of this option determines how large the small blocks are in which a bin is subdivided by the memory manager.
 The size of the small blocks is always larger than or equal to the size of the requested memory and a multiple of Memory Bin Resolution.

 The larger the setting of this option, the faster the AIMMS memory manager will be.
 Using a large value however might also lead to more memory being allocated than is actually needed.
-In case you think your model might benefit from a different setting you can set the option Memory Statistics to On and use the function MemoryStatistics to compare the results.
+In case you think your model might benefit from a different setting you can set the option **Memory Statistics** to `On` and use the function :any:`MemoryStatistics` to compare the results.

-Possible values are:

-    *	8 byte
-    *	16 byte
-    *	32 byte

 **Note**

 *	You will have to restart AIMMS before a change in this option setting has effect.

 **Learn more about**